Harsimranjeetkaur04/Wellnest-Plus/README.md

 # CareSync 🩺

-WellNest+ is a comprehensive healthcare platform designed to serve both patients and doctors.
+CareSync is a comprehensive healthcare platform designed to serve both patients and doctors.
 It provides an end-to-end solution that includes an **AI-powered symptom checker**, personalized dashboards, and a robust appointment management system to streamline healthcare interactions.

 ---